Code of Conduct

 Three Strike Interventions

-Written Warning – A person who violates these policies will be contacted by a member of mismanagement in writing.
-All Misman members will be notified.
+Written Warning – A person who violates these policies will be contacted by a member of Mismanagement in writing.
+All Mismanagement members will be notified.
 Mismanagement will do their due diligence and conduct additional research as needed.

 Expulsion – A person who violates these policies a third time will be completely removed from all hash in-person and online activities indefinitely.
 The kennel and regional kennels will be notified.
 Extreme cases will also be made known on national/international kennel sites.

-A hasher who is coming back from a suspension will have a conversation with Misman first.
+A hasher who is coming back from a suspension will have a conversation with Mismanagement first.

 Prior to re-entry, the offending party will need to submit a statement acknowledging what they did, why their actions were hurtful to the group, what they’ve learned, and how they’re working on continued improvement.